 Individuals applying to the TRU BSW program must complete the TRU BSW admissions package and an admission statement that is evaluated as part of the admissions process.

-Questions regarding admission can be directed to the TRU Academic Admissions Office:
+Questions regarding admission can be directed to TRU Admissions:

 Thompson Rivers University